Git-Jake-Hill/ThePZCheeseria/README.md

 ## Getting Started

-Build and run both front-end and back-end with Docker
+Build and run both front-end and back-end with Docker (setup with a Docker compose file to build bot containers with one command)

 ```
 docker-compose up --build